 - 9 Restaurant marketing email ideas

-By this, we mean the emails of people who have consented to be on your list and are likely to have an interest in your offerings.
-Gone are the days of scraped lists and sneaky newsletter registrations.
+By this, we mean the emails of people who have consented to be on your email marketing list and are likely to have an interest in your offerings.
+Gone are the days of scraped lists and sneaky restaurant newsletter registrations.

-You will get the best results, and the least amount of unsubscribes, if you put together an email list of people who definitely want to hear from you.
+You will get great open rates, and the least amount of unsubscribes, if you put together an email list of people who want to hear from you.

 Implement email capture forms

-Go through every stage of the journey users take to reach you online and work out the best places to put email capture forms.
-These forms should have an incentive for users to sign up to your emails, like the promise of discounts, special offers, and so on.
+Go through every stage of the journey customers take to reach you online and work out the best places to put email capture forms.
+These forms should have an incentive for customers to sign up to your emails, like the promise of discounts, special offers, and so on.

-Your lists should be segmented so you can send different types of emails to different categories of subscribers.
+Your email marketing lists should be segmented so you can send different types of emails to different categories of subscribers.

 One way you can do this is by working out what different categories of people might be interested in your restaurant and creating a list segment for each category.
 Or even better you can ask people to answer some optional fields to help personalise their email experience.